forestmarie/udacity-myreads/README.md

 As this is a learning project, feel free to submit any pull requests.

 ## Installing

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Follow the instructors there to install create-react-app if you haven't already.

 1. Clone this repo:
 ```